 Her puzzled, and somewhat frustrated look told me it was the first time she had been asked that question.
 And, it seemed, by venturing into this unfamiliar territory I’d thrown up an immediate red flag that I simply didn’t get this all-inclusive lark and I was perhaps to be marked down as potential trouble.
 Nevertheless, she gave me some broadly useless instructions that, I assume, were aimed at deterring me from leaving the hotel, handed over my room key and smiled goodbye.

 Varadero Beach: The Good

 As a long-term traveller, good travel maths dictates that I should stay in the cheapest accommodation in order to spend less money and thus travel longer.
 For that reason, four-star hotels are not commonly on my radar.
 Plus, staying in the Casa Particulares is one of the best ways to experience Cuba, in any case.
-However, in order to see Varadero beach how the vast majority of overseas visitor experience the area and, to be honest, to extend myself a bit of luxury, I booked into the Barceló Solymar hotel.
+However, in order to see Varadero Beach how the vast majority of overseas visitors experience the area and, to be honest, to extend myself a bit of luxury, I booked into the Barceló Solymar Hotel.

 It was close to evening time by the time I arrived at the hotel so after a quick shower and change, I headed downstairs for dinner – at the buffet.

 Ok, this little man was not “on the buffet” but he lived in the restaurant…and he definitely fits under the “good” category.
 If anyone knows what species he is, I’m dying to know!